-48.1 The Employer will post the Agreement electronically on the appropriate websites on the effective date of the agreement July 1, 2023, and provide a copy to the lead Union negotiator in electronic format by January 1, 2023 in print ready format in both Word and PDF.
+48.1 The Employer will post the Agreement electronically on the appropriate websites on the effective date of the agreement July 1, 2025, and provide a copy to the lead Union negotiator in electronic format by January 1, 2025 in print ready format in both Word and PDF.

 48.2 The Employer will provide all current and new employees with a link to the Agreement.
 All employees will be authorized access to the Agreement link.
 Each employee may print and staple or clip one (1) copy of the Agreement from the link on work time on Employer owned equipment.
 Employees who require a reasonable accommodation to access the Agreement may contact Human Resources for assistance.

+48.3 The Employer will create and post to its website a Spanish language version of the Agreement.

 Article 49 - Term of Agreement